atsushi729/Computer-Science/discrete-mathematics/relation/README.md

 Relations may exist between objects of the same set or between objects of two or more sets.

 ### Reflexivity
+Reflexive relation is a relation of elements of a set A such that each element of the set is related to itself.
 ### Symmetry

 ### Anti-symmetry